 Report: Apple nearing $3.2 billion deal to buy Beats Electronics' popular line of headphones

 Citing people familiar with the negotiations, The Financial Times says Apple could announce the deal as early as next week.
-In its report posted online late Thursday, the newspaper warned the talks could still collapse if the two sides cannot agree on some final details.
+In its report posted online late Thursday, the newspaper warned the talks could still collapse if the two sides can't agree on some final details.

 Both Apple Inc. and Beats Electronics declined to comment to The Associated Press.